-Prospect or customer actions that are documented in Salesforce or the LMS are called “triggers” and they can then cause actions in the other system.
-The sky is the limit on what workflow triggers can kick off.
+Prospect or customer actions that are documented in Salesforce or the LMS are called “triggers” because they can initiate actions in the other system.
+What workflow triggers can kick-off a cascade of related events?
+The sky is the limit.
 Here are some use case examples I’ve seen recently:

 - Customer Learning — Salesforce knows who each of your customers are, what they purchased, when they purchased, renewal dates and any interactions with customer support.
-Sharing those profile triggers with the LMS can provide custom training plans and recommendations for customer learners.
-Well trained customers renew at a higher rate and spend more over time.
+Sharing those profile triggers with the LMS adds intelligence for personalized customer training recommendations and learning paths.
+Well-trained customers renew at a higher rate and spend more on your products and services, over time.

-- Channel Certification — With specialized apps you can create Partner Certification Programs that support a tiered channel relationship structure and launch unique training programs that drive partner entitlements.
-For example, after completing training to achieve a “Gold Certification,” partners are automatically paid a 30% vs. 20% commission.
+- Partner Certification — With specialized apps, you can create channel certification programs that support a tiered channel relationship structure and launch unique training programs that drive partner entitlements.
+For example, your partners who are not certified can automatically increase their commission rate from 20% to 30% when they successfully complete training to achieve a “Gold Certification,” partner designation.

 Thanks for reading!